One of the most common concerns we hear from clients is:

 Manually input each of the existing tests inside the tool

-Copy all existing tests into the Requirements tab of the exported Excel file, then update the Hexawise plan via edit -> reimport.
+Copy all existing tests into the "Requirements" tab of the exported Excel file, then update the Hexawise plan via edit -> update & overwrite.

 Note: that is why the export step is optional.
 However, when working with large existing suites, making the updates in Excel and importing the file into Hexawise provides significant time savings.

-Verify the Requirements tab looks like the following, with each scenario specifying all inputs necessary for the execution:
+Verify the "Forced Interactions" screen looks like the following, with each scenario specifying all parameters/values necessary for the execution:

-Note: the process is the same for any n-way strength; this example covers 2-way for simplicity and the availability of the coverage matrix.
+Note: the process is the same for any N-way strength; this example covers 2-way for simplicity and the easy availability of the coverage matrix.

 This is how your existing test suite looks when generated by Hexawise.
 However, we see that Hexawise believes you need 19 test cases (not 8) to thoroughly explore the potential system weaknesses.
 Why?

-The answer to the central question of this guide is on the Analysis tab.
+The answer to the central question of this guide is on the Analysis screen.